 Engagements last season include understudying the Title Role in Don Giovanni and Nello in Donizetti’s Pia de’ Tolomei for English Touring Opera.
 He also recently performed the role of Escamillo in a concert performance of Carmen at the 2016 Llangollen International Musical Eisteddfod.
 Lukasz recently performed the role of Bartley in Riders to the Sea for Wexford Festival Opera.
-Future plans include Colline in La Boheme for Diva Opera.
+Engagements this season include Colline in La Boheme for Diva Opera.

 Lukasz is a recipient of a Bryn Terfel Foundation award and recently won the title of ‘Most Promising Singer’ at the London Welsh ‘Young Welsh Singer of the Year’ competition